 VITACEL® WF is suitable for fiber fortification in various food categories without compromising consumer acceptance.
 They help to close the fiber gap and support normal bowel function.

-VITACEL® Wheat Fiber is highly purified dietary fiber concentrates.
+VITACEL® Wheat Fiber is a highly purified dietary fiber concentrate.
 The exact fiber concentration accounts for 97%.
 This is much more in comparison to other dietary fiber sources like wheat bran (Figure 1).
 Due to the high fiber content and the negligible fat content VITACEL® Wheat Fiber have a very long shelf life.
 Existing fat, such as that in bran, shortens the shelf life because it is prone to oxidation and often becomes rancid (Table 1).

 Mainly composed out of cellulose and hemicellulose, VITACEL® Wheat Fiber is predominantly insoluble and constitute a natural product that is excellent in terms of sustainability.
 Through careful processing steps, high standardization and different lengths VITACEL® Wheat Fiber is produced so that it may be safely incorporated into food products as well as provide technical functionality at optimal levels.
 As an odorless ingredient that is neutral in taste and off-white in color, consumers are unable to notice their incorporation in the final food products.